alex-guoba/supabase-docker/README.md

 MAILER_TEMPLATES_EMAIL_CHANGE="https://example.com/templates/email-change.html"
 ```

+The email templates are written in HTML and can be customized to fit your needs.
+See [Supabase Email Templates](https://supabase.com/docs/guides/auth/auth-email-templates) for more details.

 ### SSL Configuration

+To enable SSL, you need to generate your own certificate and key files for Kong instance in supabase.
 Generate your cert and key files and copy it to `./volumns/ssl/` directory.
 In your `.env` file, add the following:

 ```shell